 - 1. Letter of academic misconduct placed in the student's academic folder. - 2.
-Lowering of final grade. - 3.
+Lowering of an assignment grade and/or final grade. - 3.
 Academic discipline resulting in the loss of scholarships, nonparticipation in academic related activities, etc. - 4.
-Temporary suspension from the University. - 5.
-Expulsion from a class resulting in a failing grade. - 6.
-Lowering of a grade on a test or examination.
+Temporary suspension or expulsion from the University. - 5.
+Expulsion from a class resulting in a failing grade.